pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/5_binary_heap_n_priority_queue/2_priority_note.md

 ### Prioriy Queue

 - born from binary heap
-- a binary tree based abstract data structure
+- it's a binary tree based abstract data structure
     - where each element is associated with priority
 - element with high priority are served before element with low priority
 - normally, low priority tag number means high priority